Bagurudeen28/Spring/README.md

-Project Notes
+PROJECT NOTES

-Overview
+Overview :

 This project demonstrates Spring Framework dependency injection and object management using Java classes representing a simple school scenario.
 The core entities are Student, Pen, Pencil, Teacher, and the interface Writer.

-Class Explanations
+Class Explanations :

 * Writer (interface)